cloudkitects/Stellar.DAL/README.md

 ## The Database Client

 The generic `DatabaseClient<T> where T : DbConnection` takes in a connection string and exposes the APIs for almost every database interaction, yet it **does not** build a connection string or read it from configuration files or the options pattern app settings.

-Users are free to use the System's data `DbConnection` object to build a connection string and pass the result to the client, but a simple string (or an interpolated string) works just as well:
+A valid key-value pair string usually works:

 ```cs
 [Fact]